 Have you ever wondered about the history of photography?
-About how today’s dSLRs evolved out of their analogue counterparts?
-Take a look at this interactive history, and scroll though the years.
-This is a guest blog post by Parker Hansen.
+About how today’s DSLRs evolved out of their analogue counterparts?
+Take a look at this interactive history, and scroll through the years.

 Beginning around 500 BC, Chinese and Greek philosophers discovered and documented the use of optical devices.
 As centuries passed, and before the inception of the first camera, scientists were more concerned with ways of developing images rather than with the camera itself.
 Thus began the exploration of photochemical reactions when in 1727, Johann Heinrich Schulze accidentally discovered that when exposed to light, silver nitrate darkened.